Top 29 Japanese Fashion Trends In 2022

 Goth Grunge

-If early grunge styles of the late 80s were purchased from thrift stores, somehow in rejection of the fashions of those times, Japanese grunge styles are a world apart.
+Japanese grunge styles are inspired by the early grunge styles of the late 80s fashion, somehow in rejection of the fashions of those times.

-Driven by the “Punk is not fashion but a statement,'” moto, Japanese stylists use the goth grunge aesthetic to create powerful visual messages in 2022.
+Driven by the “Punk is not fashion but a statement,'” moto, Japanese stylists use the goth-grunge aesthetic to create powerful visual messages in 2023.

 3/29